 Just like machines, humans can run out of memory.
 We do it pretty often.
 Our available working memory can degrade as a result of decision fatigue over longer periods or context switching in the short term.
 When we crash, just like machines, our behaviour becomes erratic.
 We forget things and we look for shortcuts to free up our working memory and regain control.
-This unfortunate human behaviour has profound impact on how we interact with the world and consequently, how we go about designing products designing products.
+This unfortunate human behaviour has a profound impact on how we interact with the world and consequently, how we go about designing products.

 Bary Schwartz, The Paradox of choice

 When we get presented with too much information or have too many decisions to make, we overload.
-When we do, we overlook the finer details of a product or service, lose focus or ignore important learning moment.
+When we do, we overlook the finer details of a product or service, lose focus or ignore an important learning moment.
 We still draw conclusions about the suitability of the product we are learning about.

 Clearly, having a user overload when engaging with your design will have negative consequences for the overall quality of the experience.

 Cognitive load theory suggests that learning happens best under conditions that are aligned with human cognitive architecture.